Frequently Asked Questions

 The intent of the statement must be clear in indicating compliance with the ATCM and should refer to California, or CARB, and include section 93120.
 For example, a statement of compliance may read "California 93120 Compliant for Formaldehyde."

 finished good only contains NAF products?
-Products need to be labeled as “NAF” (example: “product was made with NAF resin”)
+Products need to be labeled

 products?
 Products needs to be labeled as "ULEF" (example: "product was